smngvlkz/CMS-Dashboard/README.md

 ## Technical Achievements

 This project showcases my ability to create a web application that helps online store owners manage their content.
 To build the frontend of the app, I used Next.js.
 I also leveraged TypeScript, a superset of JavaScript that adds static type checking, to ensure code quality and reliability.
 The interactive and dynamic components of the app were built using React.
-For efficient web design, I styled the app with Tailwind.
+For efficient web design, I styled the app with Tailwind.I also used Shadcn-ui, a collection of beautifully designed components that I copied and pasted into my app.
+I used Shadcn-ui’s CLI to download the components and customize them to match my branding.
 To connect and interact with MySQL, I used Prisma, to simplify database management.
 Using Prisma, I modeled, migrated, and manipulated the data for the online store.
 Finally, I deployed the app on Vercel.

 ## Technical Challanges